California Assessment of Student Performance and Progress (CAASPP)

 The California Alternate Assessments are part of the state testing program called the California Assessment of Student Performance and Progress or CAASPP.
 The California Alternate Assessments are designed for students with the most significant cognitive disabilities.
 Students are eligible only if an alternate assessment is indicated in their active individualized education program (IEP) by the IEP team.

-You can learn more about CAASPP by visiting the parent web page called Starting Smarter, available at https://ca.startingsmarter.org/.
+We invite you to visit the parent web page Starting Smarter, available at https://ca.startingsmarter.org/.

-This family-focused website provides resources to facilitate parents’/guardians’ understanding of the scores presented on their child’s Student Score Reports.
-Using these websites, families can become involved in their child’s educational progress and:
+This family-focused website provides resources to facilitate understanding of the scores presented on Student Score Reports.

 - Learn more about the performance areas in each subject and grade.

 - Prepare for parent-teacher conferences with a useful downloadable guide.